codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you know if there’s an elephant under your bed?
-Your head hits the ceiling!
+What do I look like?
+A JOKE MACHINE!?

 ## Daily Trivia

-HTML is what type of language?
+The teapot often seen in many 3D modeling applications is called what?
- 1. Programming Language
+ 1. 3D Teapot
- 2. Macro Language
+ 2. Tennessee Teapot
- 3. Markup Language
+ 3. Pixar Teapot
- 4. Scripting Language
+ 4. Utah Teapot

 <details>
   <summary>Answer</summary>
-  Markup Language
+  Utah Teapot
 </details>